Chiefs toughen up on defense, punch ticket to Super Bowl

 Allen finished with 287 yards passing and two touchdowns and 88 yards rushing, but Kansas City’s aggressive defense didn’t allow the Bills to get in a rhythm.

-Allen was pressured and harassed throughout the game by Frank Clark, Chris Jones and a defense that has been quietly tough while Patrick Mahomes and Kansas City’s powerful offense grab the headlines.
+Allen was pressured and harassed throughout the game by Clark, Chris Jones and a defense that has been quietly tough while Patrick Mahomes and Kansas City’s powerful offense grab the headlines.

+“I’m just happy to do everything I can for my team, just doing what I have to do,” said Clark, who had two sacks.
+“I got all the faith in the world in Spags calling plays and that’s all it is.”

 Rashad Fenton had an interception in the fourth quarter that led to a touchdown that put the Chiefs ahead 38-15.